Dr Christine Whyte

 Slavery Studies :: Children and Childhoods :: West Africa

-I am a global historian focused on West Africa, slavery and its abolition and the history of children and childhoods.
-Here at Glasgow I work closely with other slavery studies scholars and I am part of the Centre for Gender History.
-My work focuses on the importance of children and ideas about childhood to labour regimes, particularly those systems designed to bring an end to slavery.
+I am a global historian focused on West Africa, slavery and its abolition, and the history of children and childhoods.
+Here at Glasgow, I founded the Beniba Centre for Slavery Studies and am an active member of the Centre for Gender History.
+My work explores the importance of children and ideas about childhood to labour regimes, particularly those systems designed to bring an end to slavery.

+In March 2020, I started a Wolfson Foundation / British Academy fellowship project titled, 'Recapturing Childhoods'.
 My primary focus is on the historical experiences of enslaved children, particularly after emancipation.
-Children played a central role in systems of slavery, as well as processes of abolition.
-My project launches from the question, if children are at the heart of so many of the important process of slavery, its abolition and emancipation, what happens to children when slavery is brought to an end?
+Children played a central role in systems of slavery, as well as its abolition.
+My project launches from the question, if children are at the heart of so many practices of slavery, what happens to them when slavery is brought to an end?

 Past academic work

 Before coming to Glasgow I was a Post-Doctoral Research Fellow at the Bayreuth Academy of Advanced African Studies from 2013 to 2015.
 In this positions I worked closely with the Iwalewahaus art gallery in Bayreuth to explore creative practice based research and helped establish the Academy.
-From 2015 to 2017, I was a Leverhulme Early Career Research Fellow at the University of Kent, working with Dr Giacomo Macola and was part of the Centre for the History of Colonialisms.
-I studied for my PhD at the Chair for the History of the Modern World at ETHZ, supervised by Prof Harald Fischer-Tiné and Prof Andreas Eckert.
+From 2015 to 2017, I was a Leverhulme Early Career Research Fellow at the University of Kent, working with Prof Giacomo Macola and Dr Andy Cohen.
+I was part of the Centre for the History of Colonialisms.
+I studied for my PhD in Global History at the Chair for the History of the Modern World at ETHZ, supervised by Prof Harald Fischer-Tiné and Prof Andreas Eckert.
 I also have an MSc in History from the London School of Economics where I was supervised by Dr Joanna Lewis.

-From 2000-2006, I spent two years working for the Scottish government as an online learning developer and then worked in the charity sector for a Scottish organisation which supported lone parents into education and training.
+From 2000-2006, I worked for the Scottish government as an online learning developer and then worked in the charity sector for a Scottish organisation which supported lone parents into education and training.
 I maintain an interest in the use of digital and online technologies to overcome social and economic barriers to education.

 - Early Career Fellowship: The Leverhulme Trust, 2015-2019